Chaloka Beyani: Human rights work

-In August 2025, United Nations Secretary-General António Guterres appointed Beyani as Special Adviser on the Prevention of Genocide.
+In August 2025, United Nations Secretary-General António Guterres appointed Beyani to the Office of the Special Adviser on the Prevention of Genocide (OSAPG), one of two Special Advisers leading the Office on Genocide Prevention and the Responsibility to Protect (OGPRP).

 In 2005, Beyani was appointed African Union Expert to draft and negotiate the African Union Convention for the Protection and Assistance of Internally Displaced Persons (the Kampala Convention), which was adopted in 2009 and came into force in 2012.

 Beyani was appointed United Nations Special Rapporteur on the Human Rights of Internally Displaced Persons by the UN Human Rights Council in 2010.
 He served until 2016.
 He published almost 40 reports.

 He was Chairperson of the Coordination Committee of Special Procedures of the UN Office of the High Commissioner for Human Rights (OHCHR) from 2013-2014.
 Its main function is to enhance coordination among UN human rights mandate holders and to act as a bridge between them and the OHCHR, the broader UN human rights framework and civil society.

 In 2018, the South Sudan government requested Beyani to provide guidance on key tasks related to the Kampala Convention: assisting in the ratification process, drafting necessary national legislation for implementation, creating a framework for the protection and assistance of IDPs and establishing provisions for sustainable solutions.
 In June 2019, South Sudan adopted this draft legislation as the Protection and Assistance to Internally Displaced Persons Act 2019.

 In 2019, Beyani was invited by the UN and the government of Ethiopia to engage in similar work there.

 Beyani was appointed in 2019 as a member of the Expert Advisory Group for the United Nations Secretary General’s High-Level Panel on Internal Displacement.

 In 2020 Beyani was appointed by the UN High Commissioner for Human Rights as a member of the UN Independent Fact-Finding Mission on Libya, to document alleged violations and abuses of international human rights law and international humanitarian law by all parties in Libya since the start of 2016.
 The group presented a number of reports, from 2021 to 2023.
 In 2024, the International Criminal Court announced six arrest warrants based on the work Beyani and the investigative team had done.

 Beyani was a member of the UNHCR's IDP Protection Expert Group (IPEG).

 Beyani conducted UNHCR-sponsored IDP-related national consultations in Armenia in December 2024 to assist Armenia’s efforts to draft laws to protect and assist IDPs in accordance with international standards and best practices.

 In 2024, the African Union Commission’s Department of Political Affairs, Peace and Security (AUC-DPAPS), with the Centre for the Study of Violence and Reconciliation (CSVR) and supported by the European Union, appointed a Reference Group on Transitional Justice in Africa.
 Beyani was appointed a member of the Reference Group for the period 1 August 2024 to 31 July 2027.

 He was a member of the UK Foreign Secretary’s Advisory Group on Human Rights 2010-2025.